- Code PORT1002

-This course continues to build on Introductory Portuguese I, and develops further the students' reading, writing and conversational skills at an advanced beginner's level with Portuguese as the only medium of instruction.
-Teaching is based on a communicative approach to language learning simulating real-life situations in the classroom as well as in the language-learning centre.
+This course builds on Introductory Portuguese I, and develops further the students' reading, writing and conversational skills at an advanced beginner's level with Portuguese as the medium of instruction.
+Teaching is based on a communicative approach to language learning simulating real-life situations in the classroom and beyond.
 The course also continues to introduce and expands on cultural aspects and traditional knowledge related the Portuguese speaking world through the language classes.

-- demonstrate strong knowledge of Portuguese grammar and lexicon;
+- demonstrate knowledge of Portuguese grammar and lexicon;

-- demonstrate fluent communication skills that allow them to discuss a variety of topics confidently in Portuguese;
+- discuss a variety of topics in Portuguese;

-- read, comprehend and understand high level literary and non-literary texts;
+- read and understand literary and non-literary texts;

-- write longer texts and short essays; and
+- write descriptive texts and short essays; and

 - show good understanding of cultural and traditional practises specific to Portuguese societies in the world.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 48 hours of contact over 12 weeks: communicative practise and learning in language tutorials; and
+a) 36 hours of contact over 12 weeks, including online/self-directed and tutorial activities; and

 Requisite and Incompatibility